open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ##### Histogram Aggregation common behavior

-Histogram aggregations should not fill out `sum` when used with instruments that record negative measurements, e.g. `UpDownCounter` or `ObservableGauge`.

 All histogram Aggregations inform the SDK to collect:

 - Count of `Measurement` values in population.